 - 1. The County will continue to establish and maintain a high standard of accounting practices. - 2.
-The accounting system will continue to maintain records on a basis consistent with accepted standards for local government accounting. - An independent public accounting firm will conduct an annual audit and the County Administrator and/or Controller will issue a comprehensive annual financial report. - 4.
+The accounting system will continue to maintain records on a basis consistent with accepted standards for local government accounting. - 3.
+An independent public accounting firm will conduct an annual audit and the County will issue a comprehensive annual financial report. - 4.
 Additional reports comparing budget to actual results will be presented to the Board at least annually through the committee process.